-Comment: The staff agrees with the applicant's alternative language because the use of private streets to serve the townhouse units is typical, and the design of the streetscape is very public, therefore appearing as if they are public streets.
+Comment: Staff agrees with the applicant's alternative language because the use of private streets to serve the townhouse units is typical, and the design of the streetscape of the private streets makes the look very much as if they are public streets.

 P1.
-E. - All streets within the town center shall be constructed with curb and gutter.
+E.-All streets within the town center shall be constructed with curb and gutter.